kermrvs/hero/README.md

 ## Running the app

-First step you need to change MONGODB_URI in .env file if you need.
+First step you need to add MONGODB_URI in .env file.

 ```bash
 # development